LuciaPerez/PUWI/INSTALL.md

     * phpunit-selenium
     * phpunit-story

-    The default location for install these dependencies is */vendor*.
+    The default location to install these dependencies is */vendor*.

 3. Execute the installation script:   `~/puwi/install.bash`

 ### Running tests
-For execute tests from a project using PUWI, execute *puwi* command in your project location.
+To execute tests from a project using PUWI, execute *puwi* command in your project location.
 Below an example:
 ```
 ~/workspace$ cd MyProject